 16 July 2018 — Raquel Otheguy ('16) has accepted a position as Assistant Professor of History at Bronx Community College.
 Congratulations Raquel!

-1 July 2018 — Congratulations to Jame D. Nichols (' 12) whose new book, The Limits of Liberty: Mobility and the Making of the Eastern U.S.-Mexican-U.S. Border , has just been published by Nebraska University Press.
+1 July 2018 — Congratulations to James D. Nichols ('12) whose new book, The Limits of Liberty: Mobility and the Making of the Eastern U.S.-Mexican-U.S. Border , has just been published by Nebraska University Press.
 A preview is available here.
-James is Assistant Professor of History at CUNY Queensborough Community College.
+James is Assistant Professor of History at Queensborough Community College (CUNY).

-29 June 2018 — Congratulations to Paul Gootenberg and Liliana DáValos (Department of Ecology & Evolution), editors of The Origins of Cocaine: Peasant Colonization and Failed Development in the Amazon Andes, 1950-199 0 , just published by Routledge.
-The volume includes an excellent chapter by Maria Clara Torres, PhD candidate, about the coca frontier in Colombia.
+29 June 2018 — Congratulations to Prod.
+Paul Gootenberg and Prof. Liliana DáValos (Ecology & Evolution), editors of The Origins of Cocaine: Peasant Colonization and Failed Development in the Amazon Andes, 1950-199 0 , just published by Routledge.
+The volume includes a chapter by Maria Clara Torres (PhD candidate), about the coca frontier in Colombia.

 27 April 2018 — The Rockefeller Foundation has awarded Prof. Lori Flores an Academic Writing Fellowship (2019) at the Bellagio Center for her project "Latino Food Workers and Their Struggles for Justice in the U.S. Northeast, 1940 to the Present."